KirillSharafutdinov/revilio-ios/README.md

 We extend our gratitude to the following projects and communities that made Revilio possible:

-- **R.swift:** We use R.swift (MIT License) for safe and convenient resource management throughout the application
+- **R.swift:** We use R.swift (MIT License) for safe and convenient resource management throughout the application.
+We thank [mac-cain13](https://github.com/mac-cain13/R.swift) for this library
 - **YOLO Models:** The object search functionality utilizes computer vision models based on the YOLOv8 and YOLO11 architectures from Ultralytics, distributed under the AGPL-3.0 license.
-We thank the Ultralytics community for their exceptional work
+We thank the [Ultralytics community](https://github.com/ultralytics/ultralytics) for their exceptional work
-- **Test Community:** We express our deepest gratitude to all members of the blind and visually impaired community who tested the application and provided invaluable feedback throughout development

 ## 📬 Contact & Contributing